chkla/Populism-Text-Analysis/README.md

-# Automatic Analysis of Populismus in Text
+# Automatic Analysis of Populismus or Populist Rhetoric in Text across the Disciplines

+## 👀 Literature Overview

+## 📚 Datasets